PathwayCommons/guide/_workflows/pathway_enrichment_i/visualize.md

 #### Table Panel

-We will higlight a few aspects of the 'Table Panel' (Figure 9).
+We will highlight a few aspects of the 'Table Panel' (Figure 9).
 This panel houses the same information summarized in the graph but displayed in tabular form.
 The 'Control Panel' tab 'Select' enables us to create column and row filters based on values here.
 We will use this capability to select nodes by class/subtype below ([IV.
 Common tasks](#tasks)).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_9 }}){: .img-responsive }